-Webinar series solidifies legal firm’s thought-leader position
+Webinar series solidifies legal firm’s position in thought leadership

 As one of the most respected intellectual property law firms in the country, Fish & Richardson began hosting a monthly webinar for their post-grant practice in 2012.
 The live events provided legal updates to clients, prospects, industry peers and others who showed an interest in the practice, the firm and the topic at hand.

-In line with supporting the legal community, attorneys attending the webinars also earned one hour of optional continuing legal education (MCLE) credit, free of charge.
+In line with supporting the legal community, attorneys attending the webinars also earned one hour of optional continuing education (MCLE) credit, free of charge.

 Finding a reliable webcasting vendor